 A business credit score is a numerical measure of a business’s creditworthiness, determined by several factors.
 The typical score ranks from 0 to 100, with 0 being high risk and 100 is considered low risk.
 A high business credit score means that a business is reliable at making payments on time.
 This also makes it easy for approval on credit applications with competitive rates.

-While both will provide credit information, a business credit report is public information.
-That way, you don’t need permission to conduct a business credit check to acquire a business credit risk score.
+While both will provide credit information, a business credit report is public information and if a company has developed a strategy to establish good business credit, the public information will give off a positive signal.
+As a result, you don’t need permission to conduct a business credit check to acquire a business credit risk score.

 On the other hand, a personal credit report is all about gauging personal finance, providing financial information about bankruptcies, liens, credit accounts, and delinquent accounts.

 The majority of small businesses rely on clients’ ability to pay their bills.
 If a customer fails to make a payment on time, it affects cash flow.
 This causes a small business owner to make late payments to vendors, leading to long-term adverse effects.
 A company credit check will give you a ballpark figure of a business’s credit position, crucial for deciding whether doing business with them will be fruitful or end in tears.

 As an SMB, you may not have enough staffing to perform a company credit check.
 A limited budget and a small team may mean discrepancies slipping through and eventually causing significant losses.
 This is why internal teams should not conduct business credit checks.
 To build a credit risk management system that really works, hire an independent third-party team that has the expertise to perform the business credit checks on your behalf.